15 Employee Engagement Ideas That Work

 Now that you know how to increase employee engagement, it's essential to recognize the characteristics of an engaged employee.
 Here are some common traits:

 Engaged employees are highly motivated and focused on completing their tasks efficiently.
 They enjoy challenges and strive to maintain their performance metrics.
-However, it's essential to avoid creating a work culture that encourages employees to work long hours, which can lead to burnout and adverse health risks.
+However, it's essential to avoid creating a work culture that encourages employees to work long hours, which can lead to burnout and adverse health risks, as discussed in the article "Long Working Hours and Risk of Cardiovascular DiseaseOpens in a new tab" by the National Library of Medicine.

 Engaged employees are proactive and eager to take on additional responsibilities.
 They seek opportunities to improve their skills and knowledge, and they may ask for coaching or mentoring to achieve their goals.